bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 These addition laws are complete: they have no exceptional cases, and therefor can be used in any algorithm for computing scalar multiples without worries about wrong answers for rare points.
+Note that we do not explictly note the point format in every operation.

 Below, we list the explicit formulas for the required point operations.
 These formulas were adapted from {{Twisted}} and